theonlysina/Hangman/README.md

 # Hangman
- This is a version of hangman and evil hangman written in Java
+ This is the hangman game, running in normal mode or evil hangman mode.